A proprietary process to identify small molecules for activating progenitor cells

 Decoding and controlling activation pathways for progenitor cells

 Using our insights into progenitor cell signaling and aging, we work to identify biological pathways that may activate a specific progenitor cell.
-We then select and apply proprietary combinations of small molecules to modulate the chosen biological pathways to activate these progenitors.
+We then select and apply proprietary small molecules to modulate the chosen biological pathways to activate these progenitors.